valeriiaevtushenko-arch/construction-portfolio-powerbi/README.md

 ## 💡 Key Takeaway

 *"This project shows I can take raw data, clean it, model it, analyze it, and present it in a format that helps leadership make informed decisions — the full Google Data Analytics cycle in one real-world business case."*
-## 💡 Key Takeaway

-*"This project shows I can take raw data, clean it, model it, analyze it, and present it in a format that helps leadership make informed decisions — the full Google Data Analytics cycle in one real-world business case."*